carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: keypoints

+- Machine learning is the process where computers learn to recognise patterns of data
+- Machine learning is used for regression and classification tasks
 - Deep learning is a subset of machine learning, which is a subset of artificial intelligence
-- Machine learning is used for regression and classification tasks
 - Convolutional neural networks are well suited for image classification
+- To use Deep Learning effectively we need to go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, tuning Hyperparameters, measuring performance before we can classify data.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 [r-markdown]: https://rmarkdown.rstudio.com/